hodovani/development-checklists/README.md

 ## ReleaseChecklist

-This checklist guides you through the process of releasing a new version of your software.
+This checklist guides you through the process of releasing a new version of your web app.

 ## Performance Optimization Checklist